-One Tuesday morning with the sun blazing in its full glory, scorching the road and everything else within sight, Joy was walking past the local health center, trudging along with heavy steps.
-A nurse on duty Miss Amaka, took one look at joy and with the eyes of a trained nurse immediately perceived that Joy was fatigued, malnourished, anemic and emotionally troubled.
-Amaka invited her into the health center away from the heat of the sun to get some rest and to understand her situation.
+One Tuesday morning with the sun blazing in its full glory, scorching the road and everything else within sight, Joy was walking past the local health centre, trudging along with heavy steps.
+A nurse on duty Miss Amaka took one look at Joy and with the eyes of a trained nurse immediately perceived that Joy was fatigued, malnourished, anaemic and emotionally troubled.
+Amaka invited her into the health centre away from the heat of the sun to get some rest and to understand her situation.
 Joy broke down and cried as she narrated her situation.
 In addition to her ordeal, she was not getting antenatal care because she could not afford the payment.
-Amaka calmed her down and informed her that the health center had just started providing free antenatal care.
+Amaka calmed her down and informed her that the health centre had just started providing free antenatal care.

 It took Joy some weeks to digest the news and accept the reality that she was having twins.
-For Joy the question was after the free antenatal care and safe delivery (courtesy of GEANCO), what would become of her and the four kinds especially the infants.
-For Nurse Amaka, the question was “How do you say goodbye to Joy when she is discharged after delivery, knowing that she would step into a bleak future?
+For Joy, the popular question after the free antenatal care and safe delivery (courtesy of GEANCO) was, “what would become of her and the four kids especially the infants”.
+For Nurse Amaka, the question was, “How do you say goodbye to Joy when she is discharged after delivery, knowing that she would step into a bleak future?
 How do you give a frozen smile to Joy but your heart is bleeding for her?”

-At this point, Amaka reached out to share her burden for Joy with the staff of GEANCO, who introduced Amaka and Joy to Legions Of Hope.
+At this point, Amaka reached out to share her burden for Joy with the staff of GEANCO, who introduced Amaka and Joy to Legions of Hope.
 With the intervention of Legions, Joy sees the dawn that started with the intervention of GEANCO grow from streaks of light to a bright morning.
 Legions provided her with counselling, emotional support and the promise to help her navigate the storms ahead.

-Our goal is to pay two years rent for a decent and safe room for them, provide supplies for the children, and pay for Joy to acquire an income generating skill so she can earn income and have a pathway to provide for her children.
+Our goal is to pay two years rent for a decent and safe room for them, provide supplies for the children, and pay for Joy to acquire an income-generating skill so she can earn income and have a pathway to provide for her children.